 Students should normally have achieved at least five GCSEs at grade 9-4.
 For GCSEs which remain with the old grading system, a Grade 4 is equivalent to a Grade C.

 We recommend a grade 5 in a creative or technical subject at GCSE, although in exceptional circumstances we do consider students without an Art qualification.

-Explorative sketchbook work to prepare you for the Externally Set Task with a topic set by the exam board.
-This component is followed from February of your second year culminating in a 15 hour timed period to produce your outcome.
+Explorative sketchbook work to prepare you for the externally set task with a topic set by the exam board.
+This component is followed from February of your second year culminating in a 15-hour timed period to produce your outcome.

-Externally set task includes a 15 hour practical controlled exam.
+The externally set task includes a 15 hour practical controlled exam.

+Printing and art materials approximately £15 - £20/term.
 Optional trips from £15 each.
 There is an annual overseas Creative Visual Arts department trip.

 Everyone at the College was really helpful, and there’s lots of facilities, meaning it’s very easy to get your work done on time, and get good grades.
 The teaching and support was excellent, they were always on top of it, and made sure you got work done on time and you were challenged.
 Everyone is friendly and its really diverse, meaning you can get involved in lots of different things.Conor Ward, BTEC student